greg-raven/Uncommon-Sense/_posts/2020-05-17-guns-are-our-friends.md

     - 'Ann Coulter'
 ---

-Guns are our friends because in a country without guns, I’m what’s known as ‘prey.’
+Guns are our friends because in a country without guns, I’m what’s known as “prey.”
 All females are.